mui/material-ui/docs/api/Menu/MenuItem.md

 | children | node |  |  Menu item contents. |
 | className | string |  |  The CSS class name of the root element. |
 | selected | bool | false |  Use to apply selected styling. |

+Other properties (no documented) are applied to the root element.